RW: Your new book 'The St Ives artists: a biography

 anything that had, perhaps, been overlooked before?

-artist's letters and notes.
-Most of this material has already been
+letters and notes.
+Most of this material has already been studied by art

-studied by art historians, but quite often I was struck by statements
+historians, but quite often I was struck by statements or connections that

 The St Ives Trust’s Archive Study Centre was an invaluable resource.
 One